 It’s Slimy in Appearance or to the Touch

-A slimy film that you can see or feel on a piece of steak is a sign of spoilage.
+A slimy surface film that you can see or feel on a piece of steak is a sign of rancid meat or spoilage.
 It’ll be clear or yellowish in color but will make the steak appear shinier than usual.
 It will also have a slippery or sticky feel when you run your fingers over it.
-Steak will usually get this slimy film on it a couple of days before it begins to mold.
+Rancid steak will usually get this slimy film on it a couple of days before it begins to mold.
 Mold, of course, is a definite sign that your once fresh steak is now loaded with harmful bacteria, and its quality is no longer safe to eat.

-If you don’t yet see film on your steak but it has a strange color, like more brown, yellow, or green than the bright, purplish-red it should have, you might also have spoiled beef.
-You might see just a few patches of discoloration rather than the whole steak slab, but spots are still a sign that you should avoid eating it.
+If you don’t yet see film on your steak, but it has a strange color, like more brown, yellow, or green than the bright, purplish red color it should have, you might also have spoiled beef.
+You might see just a few patches of discoloration rather than the whole steak slab, but spots of odd color are still a sign that you should avoid eating it.
 A rancid cut of steak will start to resemble more of a tuna steak, which is not quite the meal you’re going for.

 It Has an Off-Putting Smell

-Raw steak doesn’t necessarily smell the greatest, but you’ll usually be able to tell a distinct difference between a good steak and a spoiled one just by using your nose.
-A spoiled steak will have a potent scent that no longer smells like raw meat, but instead has an ammonia-clad aroma.
-You’ll definitely know it when you smell it, and it’s a sure-fire sign that you should not plan to eat it!
+Raw steak doesn’t necessarily smell the greatest, but you’ll usually be able to tell a distinct difference between a good, fresh steak and a spoiled one just by using your nose.
+A spoiled steak will have a potent odor that no longer smells like raw steak but instead has an ammonia-clad aroma.
+You’ll definitely know the odor when you smell it, and it’s a sure-fire sign that you should not plan to eat it!